Last updated December 2023

 A. The CLT is working with the community to ensure there is sufficient capacity.
 The CLT cannot be responsible for the whole issue of public services since the local development plan targets Haddenham for 150 new houses over the next 5 years.
 Therefore additional capacity will be required with or without the CLT site.
 The CLT as a community led developer, will take these concerns much more seriously than a commercial developer who is simply looking to exploit sites within the village for maximum profit.

-The CLT has already had exploratory meetings with the local school and GP surgery.
+The CLT had exploratory meetings with the local school and GP surgery.